marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 The most efficient way to listen to audio is to register a callback function that gets called when the OS has a batch of audio frames to process.
-So, we spin up one audio capture thread, wait for audio, process the frames and then release the buffer.
+So, we spin up an audio capture thread, wait for audio, process the frames and then release the buffer.

 We use a [Goertzel Algorithm](https://en.wikipedia.org/wiki/Goertzel_algorithm)